 The outcome of the review will be decided by a majority of those conducting the Review, with the Chair having a deciding vote if necessary.
 The outcome will be communicated to the meeting of the Commission following the TCC in question.
 The Commission will take the outcome into account in adopting the final Compliance Monitoring Report including its decision regarding compliance or non-compliance with respect to the matter in question.]

+XX.
+Up to 30 days prior to the Commission meeting, a CCM may provide the Commission with additional information or advice that it believes clearly addresses implementation issues identified in the Provisional Report.

 At each annual Commission meeting, the Commission shall consider the Provisional Report recommended by the TCC.

-Taking into account any reviews undertaken after TCC under Section VII the Commission shall adopt a final Compliance Monitoring Report.
+Taking into account any reviews undertaken after TCC under Section VII and/or any additional information or advice provided by CCMs, the Commission shall adopt a final Compliance Monitoring Report.

 The final Compliance Monitoring Report shall include a Compliance Status for each CCM against each assessed obligation and any corrective action needed, and also contain an executive summary setting out any recommendations or observations from the Commission regarding the issues listed in paragraph 30 of this measure.